Djuli20/Musical-Instruments-Recognition/README.md

 In the Dataset.rar can be found the dataset created by me used for training the TensorFlow model.
 The dataset is actually a CSV file with the 1000 FFT values per instrument in the interval 0-5000Hz.
 For the full WAV dataset mail me.
 The Train1000bands.py file is the python program configured for training the model with best results and with performance measurements.
 The Model10ep_2^17_1000benzitabel.keras model is actually the best model I was able to train.
 Initially I was considering 200 bands, but upgrading to 1000 bands drastically improved the accuracy.
+Identifier.py is the actual program that uses the trained model to test the functionality.
+You can use on a file from the folder ForTest in order to see the functionality.